RaamyPi/SimulationTrainedAgents/README.md

 `visualize.py` is completely optional.
 It requires some additional dependencies.
 Feel free to exclude that import.
 If you decide not to import that module, make sure to comment line numbers #342, #343, #344.

+*If you want the rocks to be dynamic, make sure to uncomment lines #133 through #158.
+They are commented by default.

 -----------------------------------------------------------------------------------------------------------------------------

 SimulationTrainedAgents